 David leads part of the Climate Monitoring and Attribution group, developing in situ climate data since the Industrial Revolution and remotely-sensed data for the satellite era.

 David is a Scientific Manager in the Climate Monitoring and Attribution group, developing observational data mainly for the atmosphere but with some involvement with oceanic data.
 His team of research scientists works on diverse aspects of observed climate variability and change in the atmosphere.

 Currently, David and his team work on daily temperature and precipitation worldwide, especially extremes; surface humidity and heat stress worldwide; temperature and precipitation in the United Kingdom; remotely sensed atmospheric temperature and moisture profiles, especially in the tropics; and mean sea level pressure and atmospheric circulation.
 Regular contributions are made to the planning, maintenance and improvement of the Global Climate Observing System (GCOS) and David has provided guidance to the GCOS/World Climate Research Programme Atmospheric Observation Panel for Climate.
-Observational requirements for monitoring and seasonal prediction over Africa have been assessed and an initial assessment of global precipitation data sets is to be made in 2013/14.
+Observational requirements for monitoring and seasonal prediction over Africa have been assessed and an initial assessment of global precipitation data sets was made in 2013.

 David has helped develop and improve the 350-year Central England Temperature (CET) data set, and a paper on the uncertainties in the early part of the CET record has been published.
 David has also been involved in assessing the impact of urban heat islands on estimates of global warming; these impacts are found to be small, because we, and groups outside the Met Office, have largely avoided urban sites, or applied adjustments to any urban data used.

 Initial attempts have been made to use the model-based 20th Century Reanalysis to assess the quality of, and interpolate gaps in, the Met Office/University of East Anglia HadCRUT surface air temperature data set.